The Epic of Alexander (Ultimate)

 If Perfect Alexander uses Ordained Stillness second, you can safely use one instant cast after the beacon stuns and forced march end before being forced to stop.

-The final use of each ability should therefore be held until the beginning of the enrage sequence where you can align 2 minute and 3 minute raid buffs together alongside your final potion window.
+The final use of each ability should therefore be held until the final potion window where you can align 2 minute and 3 minute raid buffs.
+Some groups may do this during Almighty Judgement, while some may choose to wait the beginning of the enrage sequence.

 Similarly to Alexander Prime, there are several abilities to use Addle on, which are: